 When I left home and embarked on the world of work it didn’t seem fair to get a dog and leave him at home all day on his own but it never left my mind and when I started working for myself it was one of my major goals.

 Outside of the house was another matter.
-He was anxious and vocal around other dogs and 6 months in this is still something we are working on.
+He was anxious and vocal around other dogs.
 I spent so much time beating myself up those first couple of months, I was supposed to be experienced in training and coaching so why couldn’t I get him to change his behaviour??
 I soon learned from others that it wasn’t just our dog that struggled around other dogs and it was going to take time and a whole lot of patience to help him to be better around other dogs.
-Is he worth it??!
-Oh yes, he’s an amazing dog in every other respect and we love him to bits and could not imagine life without him.
+3 years in, he’s now got 4 doggy friends that he goes on play dates with – largely thanks to our amazing dog walker Leah.

 Who would have thought it would be a dog that taught me the most valuable leadership lesson of all??
 I thought that my strengths of passion and persistence were enough to drive change, but I’ve now realised that the 3rd P of patience is perhaps the most important.

-Since starting my own business almost 2 years ago I’ve had to be patient for all kinds of reasons – patience waiting for clients to make a decision, patience waiting to see improvements in performance with clients, patience waiting for people to pay invoices… the list goes on.
+Since starting my own business in 2017 I’ve had to be patient for all kinds of reasons – patience waiting for clients to make a decision, patience waiting to see improvements in performance with clients, patience waiting for people to pay invoices… the list goes on.
 It was never something which came natural to me as I’ve always been so driven to succeed and given myself a hard time if I didn’t achieve things fast enough.

 Well that’s how it’s been for me anyway.
 So, in the words of my all time favourite band – ‘Have a little Patience’ when making your bold moves.